Raboro/obsidian-auto-release/README.md

 - Checks if ``package.json`` and ``manifest.json`` have the same name and description and those are not empty.
 Also the description need to end with ``'.'`` and does not contain the words ``obsidian`` and ``plugin``.
 - Use linter to fix style issues and commit those.
 - Create new tag and push changes to new version and style issue fixes with tag
-- In the github action creates the new release so you just need to click on the newest tag and release it.
-The required files are already inserted.